Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Uncertainty Reporting in Current LLM Evaluation Practice

 \section{Uncertainty Reporting in Current LLM Evaluation Practice}

 Table~\ref{tab:current_practice} surveys uncertainty reporting across thirteen widely used LLM benchmarks and annotation studies.
 Two patterns stand out.
-Most benchmarks report no measurement uncertainty at all; MMLU, the Open LLM Leaderboard, MT-Bench, SWE-bench, and ARC-AGI all provide only a point estimate.
+In our 13-benchmark survey, most benchmarks report no measurement uncertainty at all.
+MMLU, the Open LLM Leaderboard, MT-Bench, SWE-bench, and ARC-AGI all provide only a point estimate.
 The four that do report CIs (AlpacaEval, HELM, Chatbot Arena, Arena-Hard) capture only item-sampling variance, leaving prompt sensitivity, judge variance, temperature, and interactions unmeasured.
-Contamination is also widespread; all six benchmarks with public test sets (MMLU, AlpacaEval, HELM, MT-Bench, Arena-Hard, SWE-bench) have documented training-data leakage, and even Chatbot Arena leaks historical votes back into training data despite its live-query design.
+Contamination is also widespread.
+All six benchmarks with public test sets (MMLU, AlpacaEval, HELM, MT-Bench, Arena-Hard, SWE-bench) have documented training-data leakage, and even Chatbot Arena leaks historical votes back into training data despite its live-query design.
 AILuminate's private Official set and ARC-AGI's held-out tasks are the only contamination-resistant designs in the survey.

-The bottom row shows TEE addressing every TEE-decomposition column simultaneously, capturing prompt sensitivity, judge model and temperature, replications, and interactions, alongside item sampling and the basic CI/SE indicator.
+The bottom row shows TEE addressing every TEE-decomposition column simultaneously: prompt sensitivity, judge model and temperature, replications, interactions, item sampling, and the basic CI/SE indicator.
 The remainder of this section walks through each benchmark in detail.